Taufik-Aegis/android-bootcamp/modules/installation.md

 * *NOTE* : Make sure you set correct path pointing to Java installation.
 Depending on your OS, 32 or 64 bit version, the path might be `C:\Program Files (x86)\Java` or `C:\Program Files\Java`.

+## Add Android Tools in Path

+Some of ADT components can be executed from command line.
+One of that tools is `adb` with stand for Android Debug bridge.
+To use these tools from command line, add two folder below to OS `Path` using previously explained steps.

+* `C:\adt-bundle\sdk\platform-tools`
+* `C:\adt-bundle\sdk\tools`

 <br/>
 ## Opening Eclipse